behdanisohrab/ATL/README.md

 ![angry birds 3.2.0, Worms 2 Armageddon, and gravity defied running side by side by side](https://gitlab.com/Mis012/android_translation_layer_PoC/-/raw/master/screenshot_2.png)

-##### FAQ:

-Q:
-	did you ever notice that most apps nowadays use at least some .so libraries?
-	some apps even use them for 99% of their functionality!

-A:
-	recently, support for loading bionic-linked libraries was added, and two games which use
-	GLSurfaceView (rendered to from native code) as their main UI element - Angry Birds 3.2.0
-	and Worms 2 Armageddon - are currently fully playable

-Q:
-	this seems pretty basic, most apps don't work at all...
-A:
-	we have three apps working for now, how fast that number grows depends on how many
-	people work on reimplementing stuff :)
-	there are probably more than enough people in the world with the required skills who don't have
-	anything better to do for the number of implemented APIs to grow appreciably fast, maybe you are
-	one of them? ;)

-Q:
-	ok, so this can sorta run three apps.
-What's the catch?

-A:
-	well, first things first, technically I compiled Gravity Defied myself and removed
-	some bug-reporting-init-related code which I got frustrated with stubbing out. however,
-	adding more stubs should make that unnecessary.
-	now for the second issue: `ANDROID_APP_DATA_DIR` contains some stuff that should instead be
-	read from the apk, and some of this stuff is also externally converted (e.g Xml from binary
-	form to actual Xml). obviously this is not ideal for user experience.
-	NOTE: it seems that the binary form *might* be protobuf-based, which would make reading it
-	directly easier.
-	and the third issue: Gravity Defied is still extremely simple compared to most android apps,
-	doesn't acknowledge compat layers, and the most intricate UI element is completely custom drawn
-	using the canvas interface, in a manner that makes it easy to implement with cairo.
-	angry birds (old version) and worms 2 armageddon were chosen because they similarly don't use
-	compat layers, and basically the entire UI is custom drawn with OpenGL calls from native code.

 ##### Roadmap:

 - fix issues mention above